-Let’s discover the benefits a business can reap after creating a well-thought product bundling strategy.
+Let’s discover the benefits a business can reap after creating a well-thought-out product bundling strategy.

 - Average order value increase.
-Say, you own a beauty store and your average order value is $15.
-Your top-selling product is a facial cleansing foam.
-To increase your order value, offer your customer to buy a skincare set consisting of your best-selling foam, a slow-moving toner, and cream for $35 only.
+Say, you own a beauty store, and your average order value is $15.
+Your top-selling product is facial cleansing foam.
+If you aim to increase your order value, consider offering your customer to buy a skincare set consisting of your best-selling foam, a slow-moving toner, and a cream for $35 only.
 Remember to choose products that complement each other and work effectively in combination.

 - Sales volume increase.
 Sales volume is the number of products sold during a particular period, for example, a quarter.
 This measure shows both your general business health and the performance of your marketing campaigns in particular.
-Discovering this metric will help you find out the most effective selling techniques and determine high-performing sales reps.
-Some of your products that don’t sell can lack promotion which requires some budget, so combining such items in a bundle with the most-selling products will increase your sales volume significantly and enable clients to explore new products.
+Calculating this metric will help you identify the most effective selling techniques and determine high-performing sales reps.
+Some of your products that don’t sell can lack promotion, so combining them in a bundle with the most-selling products would be a good idea.
+This method will help you significantly increase the sales volume and enable clients to explore your new products.

-- Save money on promotion and distribution.
-Each product needs promotion.
-Promotion needs investments.
-If marketers promoted each item they produce, their revenue might not cover these costs since there are always some goods that sell worse than others.
-So, if you have 5 best-selling products, bundle them with your slowly-moving inventory and sell at a reduced price.
+- Saving money on promotion and distribution.
+Each product needs promotion, and promotion needs investments.
+If marketers advertised each product of their company, the revenue would not cover these costs since there are always some goods that do not sell well.
+Hence, if you have five best-selling products, try bundling them with your slowly-moving inventory and sell them at a reduced price.
 Besides, you’ll save money on packaging since you need only one box to send a set of products.

 - Personalized customer experience.
 You can increase customer retention and loyalty by providing them with unique and personalized offers.
 Check out the profiles of your regular customers in your CRM to explore their favorite products.
 Then, create a relevant product mix based on their needs.
-For example, your client always buys a skin whitening cleansing foam.
-So we can assume they have acne marks.
-You can offer them chemical peels and a moisturizer to cope effectively with this problem.
-Customers will appreciate your care.
+For example, your client always buys a skin whitening cleansing foam, so we can assume they have acne marks.
+You can offer them chemical peels and a moisturizer to cope with this problem effectively.
+Remember that customers will appreciate your care and attention.

-Now that you know why companies bundle products and the benefits they reap, it’s time to get familiar with the types of product bundling to choose the one that suits best your business.
+Now that you know why companies bundle products and the benefits they reap, it’s time to get familiar with the types of product bundling to choose one that works best for your business.

 8 Types of Product Bundling